DeutscheSoft/aes70explorer/README.md

 # License

-The oca-browser is available under the terms of the GNU General Public License version 2.
+The AES70 Explorer is available under the terms of the GNU General Public License version 2.
 See the `COPYING` file for details.

 Copyright (c) 2020-2021 DeusO GmbH